-Notes.
-Notes.
-(1) Trend data is only available for the last seven fiscal years due to the implementation of GASB Statement 34 in fiscal year 2000-2001.
-(2) Beginning fiscal year 2001-2002, the City established the San Francisco Finance Corporation Internal Service Fund to report the activities of the Thannes Contraction because its action supposes to yorkle testes financing to the City.
-Previously, the operations of the Finance Corporation were accounted for the detare service and capital project thinds.
-(3) In fiscal year 2002 2002, the contractione fit accounter with a Chyteratemed las Parking and Traffic Department from (3) In fiscal year 2002 2002.

-govermental to business-type activities (4) The CityS Chanter was amended in November 2003 and replaced the reserve for cash and emergencies requirements by Chanter with the reserve for rainy day.
+- (1) Trend data is only available for the last seven fiscal years due to the implementation of GASB Statement 34 in fiscal year 2000-2001.
+(2) Beginning fiscal year 2001-2002, the City established the San Francisco Finance Corporation Internal Service Fund to report the - (2) Beginning fiscal year 2001-2002, the City established the San Francisco Finance Corporation Internal Service Fund to report the activities of the Finance Corporation because its sole purpose is to provide lease financing to the City.
+Previously, the operations of the Finance Corporation were accounted for in the debt service and capital project funds. - (3) In fiscal year 2002-2003, in accordance with a Charter amendment, the City transferred its Parking and Traffic Department from governmental to business-type activities. - (4) The Citys Charter was amended in November 2003 and replaced the reserve for cash and emergencies requirements by Charter with the reserve for rainy day.